THE CRIMSON GROUP, INC.

 Note on Activity-Based Costing Popular Item

 Gives students the basics of ABC.
 Contains a detailed example for them to work while reading the note and a practice case study with a solution at the end of the note.
-Has been updated to contain a healthcare example.

 Young, David W.